mitanshukr/Memory-Game-JavaScript/README.md

 # Memory Game - JavaScript
 #### Memory Game built with JavaScript.

-This is my first major project on JavaScript Programming.
-The major role of JavaScript in this project is of DOM manipulation.
+This is my first project on **Vanilla JavaScript** Programming.
+The major role of JavaScript in this project is DOM manipulation.

-_Play this game here: https://memorygame-mk.netlify.com/_
+_Play this game here: https://memorygame-mk.netlify.com/

 ##### Here is a screenshot of the game:
 ![Screenshot](Screenshot.png)